DanMurigu/alx-system_engineering-devops/0x00-shell_basics/README.md

-display directories content including hidden files Display current directories content long format with user and group id and hidden files Creates a directory in tmp moves file betty from tmp to /tmp/myfirstdirectory
+display directories content including hidden files Display current directories content long format with user and group id and hidden files Creates a directory in tmp moves file betty from tmp to /tmp/myfirstdirectory Delete the file Betty